What AI agents are, how they automate business processes, and how they differ from RPA and assistants

 1. Gartner forecasts that by 2026 more than 30% of large companies will have a dedicated AI ethics specialist due to tighter regulation.

-2. Legal requirements for AI are changing rapidly — the EU passed the AI Act (the artificial intelligence law), and in
+2. Legal requirements for AI are changing rapidly - the EU has adopted the AI Act, and in

 3. CIS, a similar regulatory act is being prepared.